sandhyaparna/Data-Science/Modeling/Cost Functions.md

 * Same is the same case for Target=1
 * If 'prob of the actual target happening' is high then logloss i.e -log value is less whereas if 'prob of the actual target happening' is less then logloss is more

+Probability of it being close to the actual target

 ![](http://wiki.fast.ai/images/4/43/Log_loss_graph.png)

 ##### Cross-Entropy